HeinDuijf/DiversityAbility/README.md

 - The central methods for generating the three types of teams can be found in `models/generate_teams.py`: `generate_expert_team`, `generate_diverse_team`, and `generate_random_team`.

 ### Data analysis: folder `data_analysis` and notebook `DataAnalysis.ipynb`
-The notebook contains statistical analyses and heatmaps illustrating the trade-off between expertise and diversity.
+The notebook contains statistical results and heatmaps illustrating the trade-off between expertise and diversity.
 It relies on the scripts for the Wilcoxon test, which are located in `data_analysis/statistics.py`.
 The scripts to compare expert teams to the best-performing individual are located in `data_analysis/expert_team_vs_individual.py`.

 ### Simulations: `simulation.py` and `grid_simulation.py`
 The class `Simulation` and method `Simulation.run()` is located in `simulation.py`, the method produces a csv file (by default, in the folder `data`).
 The method `Simulation.run()` runs a simulation for a particular parameter setting and produces results that can give insight into whether diversity trumps ability for that parameter setting.